HC workplace training 50 .jpg

 If it doesn’t fit into one of the three categories … it isn’t feedback.
 It’s just our opinion.

-Taking a moment to ask ourselves, ‘Does this help this person celebrate a behaviour, adapt a behaviour or help them achieve a goal?’, is an excellent way to frame whether we give feedback in the first place.
+Taking a moment to ask ourselves, ‘Does this help this person celebrate a behaviour, adapt a behaviour, or help them achieve a goal?’, is an excellent way to frame whether we give feedback in the first place.

 See, effective feedback helps someone take a step forward.
 When we laser in on what feedback will help someone take a positive step forward, we dial down the noise we may have in our head to pave the way for a straightforward, helpful piece of feedback.